rbock/sqlpp11-connector-mysql/README.md

 mkdir build
 cd build
 cmake ..
-make
-make install
+cmake --build . --target install
 ```

 In order to customize the build process, you can add the following options to the cmake command above:

 * CMAKE_INSTALL_PREFIX: path to the install folder
-* DATE_INCLUDE_DIR: path to the folder containing `date.h`
-* SQLPP11_INCLUDE_DIR: path to the folder containing `sqlpp11.h`
+* CMAKE_PREFIX_PATH: if sqlpp11 and/or date library are installed in non-system prefix, provide their prefixes as a semicolon-separated list
-* USE_MARIADB: force the use of the MariaDB connector instead of the GPL'd MySQL connector
+* USE_MARIADB (default OFF): force the use of the MariaDB connector instead of the GPL'd MySQL connector
+* ENABLE_TESTS (default ON): build unit tests

 For example: